EasyFinancialModels

-How to Build a Cash Flow Forecast in Excel (Free Template + Steps)
+How to Forecast Cash Flow in Excel (Free Template + Steps)

-Step-by-step guide to building a cash flow forecast in Excel — operating, investing and financing cash flows, working-capital timing and closing cash — with a free automated template.
+Build a cash flow forecast in Excel step by step: operating, investing and financing flows, working-capital timing, and closing cash by period.

 A cash flow forecast in Excel projects the money moving in and out of a business over time, so you can see when cash peaks, dips or runs short before it actually happens.
 The fastest way to build one is to start from your revenue and cost assumptions, layer in working-capital timing, and let the three sections of the cash flow statement — operating, investing and financing — roll into a single closing-cash line.
 Below is the exact structure a finance professional uses, and how to generate it free in minutes.